-Connection Diversity explores how mobile devices can interact using the wide variety of wireless technologies existing today, with a special emphasis on peer-to-peer and ease of use [11].
+Connection Diversity explores how mobile devices can interact using the wide variety of wireless technologies existing today, with a special emphasis on peer-to-peer and ease of use.
+One goal is to bring the ease of use of wireless technology to the same level as removable storage [10].